 preferred style of dress, avoiding illegal drugs, following instructions of superiors, being reliable and prompt, maintaining confidentiality, not accepting personal gifts from stakeholders as a result of company role, avoiding racial or sexual discrimination, avoiding conflict of interest, complying with laws and regulations, not using organization’s property for personal use, not discriminating against race or age or sexual orientation, and reporting illegal or questionable activity.
 Go beyond these traditional legalistic expectations in your codes — adhere to what’s ethically sensitive in your organization, as well.
 (Note that, as with codes of ethics, you may be better off generating your own code of conduct from scratch rather than reviewing examples from other organizations.)

 Ethics Tools: Policies and Procedures

-Optional: also see in the Free Management Library at https://management.org:
+Optional: also see the Free Management Library at https://management.org:

 Policies (Personnel) – review to understand how to develop and apply personnel policies

-1. Update policies and procedures to produce behaviors preferred from the code of conduct,
+1. Update policies and procedures to produce behaviors preferred by the code of conduct,

-2. There are numerous examples of how organizations manage values through use of policies and procedures.
+2. There are numerous examples of how organizations manage values through the use of policies and procedures.

 3. Include policies and procedures to address ethical dilemmas.

-See the next section, “Ethics Tools: Resolving Ethical Dilemmas,” to select a method which is most appropriate to your organization’s culture and operations.
+See the next section, “Ethics Tools: Resolving Ethical Dilemmas,” to select a method that is most appropriate to your organization’s culture and operations.

-4. Include policies and procedures to ensure training of employees about the ethics management program.
+4. Include policies and procedures to ensure the training of employees about the ethics management program.